FAQ – Information on Peru

 You have to be careful though.
 Although there are plenty of clean restaurants and the food in hotels and during tours is normally very good, it happens once in a while that tourists fall ill.
 Mostly they have travelers’ diarrhea, but sometimes a tourist gets parasites or a bacterial infection.

-- You can not drink water out of the tap.
+1. Water: you can’t drink water from the tap.
 It is not necessary either: on every street corner you can buy bottles of mineral water for a few soles.
-If you have a very sensitive stomach you can even brush your teeth with bottled water.
 If you boil the water from the tap first, then you can drink it without any problems.
+And nowadays many accommodations have water purifiers.
+You can safely drink that water and refill your water bottle there.

-- Of course we have to say that it is virtually impossible to tell which restaurants you can trust for a 100%.
+4. It is impossible to give a complete list of the restaurants you can trust.
 Your general impression is important: does the restaurant look clean, are the tables clean and what about the waiters?
 Naturally it is also nice to eat in local restaurants.
 Try the restaurants that are crowded with local guests: that is mostly a good sign!

-- It is preferable not to eat on the street.
-You never know how long something is already baking in the sun, and street sellers don´t have any place to wash their hands… The preparation is not always that clean either.
-Do not take the risk if you are only a couple of weeks in South-America!
-Pay a few soles more and save yourself a trip to a clinic.
+5. You better not eat street food.
+You never know how long something is already baking in the sun, and it is often located along busy streets with lots of exhaust fumes raining down on the food.
+And street sellers don´t have running water, so no place to wash the food and their hands… Do not take the risk if you are only a couple of weeks in South-America!
+Pay a few Soles more and save yourself a trip to a clinic.

-- When you do get sick: seek medical attention in a clinic.
-In general the clinics are better than the hospitals and in the clinics in Cusco there are staff members that speak some English.
-Of course if you get sick and you need medical attention, always let us know so we can help you!
+7. When you do get sick: seek medical attention in a private clinic.
+In general, the clinics are better than the hospitals and in the clinics in Cusco there are staff members that speak some English.
+Of course, if you get sick and you need medical attention, always let us know so we can help you!
 We know how important it is to have someone you can trust and help you when you are not feeling well.
 So don´t hesitate to ask us to help you, we will be very glad to do so!

 Money in Peru